How sharp are you when it comes to porcupine facts? Well, at least one or two of the interesting things in this list will likely surprise you.

 Porcupines live all over the world, from the stocky Cape porcupine in South Africa (and across central and southern Africa) to the North American porcupine known as the New World porcupine.

 These large rodents are the perfect example of a diverse species.
-Here are some fun facts about the fascinating creatures, and a few answers to some earnest questions.
+Below are some fun facts about the fascinating creatures and a few answers to some earnest questions.

 Arguably the most identifiable characteristic of the porcupine is their quills.
-Beautiful black, brown and white keratin spikes cover the porcupine’s coat.
-The quills are embedded in the skin and muscle of the animal.
+Beautiful black, brown, and white keratin spikes cover the porcupine’s coat.
+The quills are in the skin and muscles of the animal.

-These quills keep the rodent safe from predators and can even prevent a pride of lions from taking a porcupine down (true story!).
+These quills keep the rodent safe from predators and can even prevent a pride of lions from taking a porcupine down.
 But there seems to be a lot of confusion about whether porcupines shoot their quills.

-Have you ever wondered what a porcupine eats?
+Have you ever wondered, “what do African porcupines eat”?
 Porcupines are herbivores, meaning that they only eat plant material.

-Porcupines eat plant materials.
-Some of these plant materials include fruits, roots, tubers, bulbs and bark.
+Porcupines eat plant matter, including fruits, roots, tubers, bulbs, and bark.
 The adapted biological make-up of the porcupine helps with the ingestion of this diet.

 For example, the Cape porcupine has a long small intestine and large caecum (which connects the two intestines).
 This allows for an effective fermentation to break down the tough food materials.

-Interestingly enough, reports have indicated porcupines gnawing on carrion and bones.
+Interestingly enough, reports show that porcupines may gnaw on carrion and bones.
 Although this deviates from their herbivorous diet, it doesn’t change their dietary classification.

 The porcupine has quite an interesting heritage.
-The scientific name of the species depends on whether it belongs to the Old World porcupines of the Hystricidae family, or the New World porcupines which are a part of the Erethizontidae family.
+The species’ scientific name depends on whether it belongs to the Old World porcupines of the Hystricidae family or the New World porcupines that are a part of the Erethizontidae family.